ddeville/scripts/README.md

 > git clone git@github.com:ddeville/scripts.git
 ```

-* Run the setup, this will install various tools and create symbolic links to the dotfiles:
+* Run the install script, this will install various tools and create symbolic links to the dotfiles:
 ```
-> python setup.py
+> python install.py
 ```

 #### Notes